Radiolab - Everybody's Got One

 But it also had this downside.

-This wonky interaction between the pregnant individual
+This wonky interaction between the pregnant individual and the placenta,

-is not the DNA of the pregnant individual and the placenta, because the placenta is not the DNA of the pregnant individual.
+because the placenta is not the DNA of the pregnant individual.

 The placenta is the DNA of the offspring.

-Okay, and this is how we've ended up
+Okay, and this is how we've ended up four weeks into what's basically a war between

-with the placenta trying to suck blood out of the mother,
+the mother and the placenta, with the placenta trying to suck blood out of the mother,

 and the mother basically trying to box it out.

 And this fight is just getting started.
+Week five goes by, then week six, week seven,

-Week 5 goes by, then week 6, week 7, the embryos growing eyes, ears, bones.
+the embryos growing eyes, ears, bones.

-It has a hard kidney sliver.
+It has a hard kidneys, liver.

-Meanwhile, the placenta is digging, digging, digging, trying to get to the blood to get this thing more nutrients.
+trying to get to the blood to get this thing more nutrients.

 But the placenta just can't break through.

-It's just like,
+It's just like, hey, I need to be growing.

-Hey, I need to be growing.
 I need more nutrients for my passenger, the fetus.

-And the uterus just says,
+And the uterus just says, nope, get out.

 But the placenta has a couple tricks up its sleeve.

-Specifically one trick called
+Specifically one trick called PP13.

 It's a protein that Harvey says creates a diversion.